Frederick Jamieson: Early life

 Jamieson was born on May 18, 1875, in North Gower, Ontario, the sixth child of James and Mary Jamieson.
 After attending local schools, he taught in Fallowfield, Ontario, for two years.

-In 1895, Jamieson moved with his family to Lacombe, Alberta, to homestead before relocating to Strathcona to article under Alexander Cameron Rutherford.
+In 1895, Jamieson moved with his family to Lacombe, Alberta, to homestead before relocating to Strathcona to article under Alexander Cameron Rutherford in 1899.
 In 1902, he married Anne Virginia Catherine McLeod, the sister of politician Kenneth McLeod.
 In 1905, Anne gave birth to the couple's only son, Kenneth Richard Jamieson.

+Professional Life

 Military career

 On December 30, 1899, Jamieson enlisted for service in South Africa.
 He was discharged upon his return to Edmonton in January 1901.
 Jamieson would later join the independent squadrons of Canadian Mounted Rifles that would later form the 19th Alberta Mounted Rifles.
 When the First World War broke out, Jamieson was appointed as commanding officer of the 1st Special Service Squadron of the 19th Alberta Dragoons.
 He served in France and Belgium from 1914 until 1916 with the 19th Alberta Dragoons, when he was recalled for staff duty.
 In 1916, Jamieson was appointed to the British Canadian Recruiting Mission in the United States, which aimed to encourage Americans to join the war.
 In 1918, he assumed command of the 260th Battalion and later served in Siberia in 1919.
 Following his return in 1919, Jamieson continued to practice with Canadian reservists, eventually commanding the Edmonton Garrison as Brigade Commander of the 79th Infantry Brigade.
 During the Second World War, he established and served with the Veterans Volunteer Reserves in Edmonton.

-Professional career
+Legal career

 Jamieson led a successful career as a lawyer in Edmonton, Alberta.
 He joined the law firm of Alexander Cameron Rutherford, Alberta's first premier, on August 7, 1899, creating the partnership of Rutherford and Jamieson.
 Rutherford and Jamieson continued as partners until Jamieson formed his own firm in 1925.
 He served as the solicitor for the city of Strathcona from 1905 to 1912 (succeeding Rutherford), when the city of Strathcona was amalgamated with Edmonton.
 He continued to practice law in Edmonton until 1962.